 - becoming a blended family

 - adjusting to relocation

 I'M SEPARATED, DIVORCED, OR MY CHILD'S OTHER PARENT ISN'T INVOLVED IN THEIR LIFE - DO THEY HAVE TO AGREE TO COUNSELING FOR OUR CHILD?

 Yes.
 Legally, it is required that both parents sign the consent/disclosure form allowing your child to come to counseling/therapy.
 Even if your child's other parent is not involved on a regular basis their consent is necessary.
 If you have sole custody, you will need to provide a notarized release stating that the other parent no longer has legal rights.

 HAVE MORE QUESTIONS?
 WANT TO SCHEDULE AN APPOINTMENT?

-I understand that there are many important questions you may have before deciding to take your child to play therapy.
-I'm more than happy to answer any questions you may have.
-Call 720-463-2604 or email me today to set up a free, 20-minute initial consultation and/or schedule an initial face-to-face session in which we can discuss how I can best support you and your child.
+We understand that there are many important questions you may have before deciding to take your child to play therapy.
+Our primary therapist, Beth Barnes, will be more than happy to answer any questions you may have.
+Call 303-887-3048 or email today to set up a free, 20-minute initial consultation and/or schedule an initial face-to-face session in which we can discuss how we can best support you and your child.